 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitizer and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked Queer Eye’s Antoni Porowski — who has a partnership with OLLY — about the white T-shirt, garlic salt, and candle he can’t live without.
-This article originally appeared on The Strategist.

 This basically tastes like slow-roasted garlic.
 It’s kind of sweet and aromatic, but it doesn’t have the sharpness of raw garlic.
 It’s like they took that, dried it, crushed it, and added it to salt.
 It is the most delicious thing ever.
 Take some rocket, toss it with some really high-quality olive oil, sprinkle a little bit of this salt and pepper, drizzle a little honey, and you’ll have the most amazing salad ever.
 I season my fish with it, I’ve used it on steak, on chicken breasts, even on tofu.
 Even on a nice grainy bread with some really good butter.
 It’s freaking delicious.
 [Editor’s note: This price doesn’t include shipping.]